 The Athletic Equestrian League is an organization of equestrian athletes who compete in practical horsemanship.
 The individual competition is offered in both English and Western disciplines and has a Minis development division for 1st-3rd graders and competition for 4th-12th graders and adults.
 The team competition is offered in both English and Western and is for athletes in 4th-12th grade.

-Riders in the AEL are judged against a set of standards, both on the flat and over fences, and receive a score on their ride.
-In addition, each athlete completes an unmounted practicum, and that score is added to their mounted score.
-Each rider receives a flat score(40 points), a fences score(40 points), and a practicum score(20 points), and all three scores are added together for their score for the day.
+Riders in the AEL are judged against a set of standards, both on the flat or in horsemansip and over fences or in patterns, and receive a score on their ride.
+In addition, each rider does an unmounted practicum, and that score is added to their mounted score.
+Each rider receives a flat score worth 40 points, a fences or patterns score worth 40 points, and a practicum score worth 20 points, and all three scores are added together for their score for the day.